jondot/dazzling/packages/dazzling-core/_templates/site/new/contents/content/docs/configuration.md

 type: "doc"
 ---

 Dazzling places your website configuration in `site-config.js`.
-This is where you personalize all asprects of the Dazzling website, without taking advantage of building new features in React (we'll get to that!).
+This is where you personalize all aspects of the Dazzling website, without taking advantage of building new features in React (we'll get to that!).

 In other words, if you want something quick, you can edit `site-config.js` and be done with it.